-NOTE F - CAPITAL LEASES
+NOTE F - FINANCE LEASE

-The Association leases equipment under agreements that qualify as a capital lease.
-The lease matures in January 2023.
-The future obligations under the terms of the capital lease agreement are as follows:
+The Association leases equipment under agreements that qualify as a finance lease.
+The lease matured in January, 2023, and there were no future obligations under the terms of the lease agreement as of April 30, 2023.